LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-3/chapter-3.md

  6. Restore the adeventureworks2017LT db to the SQL Server on the VM - https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorksLT2017.bak

+    Follow this guide for restoring the backup if you need to - https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16

  7. Add Access to any Azure service through the network settings of the logical server

+ 8. Run sqlworkshops-azuresqlworkshop\azuresqlworkshop\04-Performance\tuning_applications\order_rating_dll.sql on the database from SSMS.

- 8. Deploy the adventureworks database from the SQL VM to the Azure SQL Server (Right click on database in SSMS, tasks, deploy to Azure SQL).
-Once this is done you can disable to SQL service if you need to save resources on your VM.
+ 9. Deploy the adventureworks database from the SQL VM to the Azure SQL Server (Right click on database in SSMS, tasks, deploy to Azure SQL).
+Choose SQL Server Authentication, the servername is on the top right of the logical server overview page, the username and apssword are as entered when the logical server was created above.
+Once this is done you can disable the SQL service if you need to save resources on your VM.

- 9. Setup diagnostic logging and metric logging for the database, pass in the logical server name and the Azure SQL DB name
+ 10. Setup diagnostic logging and metric logging for the database, pass in the logical server name and the Azure SQL DB name.
+The servername only requires the first part before the point - ie not database.windows.net

         az deployment group create --resource-group rg-perf-sql --template-file azuresql-diagnostics.bicep --parameters servername=<> dbname=<>

- 10. in powershell cd to the local git repository sqlworkshops-azuresqlworkshop\azuresqlworkshop\04-Performance and edit sqlworkdload.cmd.
+ 11. On the VM in powershell cd to the local git repository sqlworkshops-azuresqlworkshop\azuresqlworkshop\04-Performance and edit \monitor_and_scale\sqlworkdload.cmd.
 You may also need to set the path to ostress (C:\Program Files\Microsoft Corporation\RMLUtils)

         ostress.exe -S<servername>.database.windows.net -itopcustomersales.sql -Usqladmin -d<dbname> -P<password> -n10 -r10 -q

-    There are also cmd files in the other performance directories, edit those with r10 and the path to ostress and run them to create load (one at a time)
+    There are also cmd files in the other performance directories, edit those , starting with r10 and the path to ostress and run them to create load (one at a time), ensure they all complete within 15 minutes if you are to continue with step 12.
+The values given for threads and runs were set for a S1 DTU model DB with 20 DTU.

-11. To create continuous load run the cmd files staggered in Task Scheduler, you will need to set the action to start in the directory the cmd files are in.
+12. To create continuous load run the cmd files staggered in Task Scheduler, you will need to set the action to start in the directory the cmd files are in.
 It takes about a days load from inserting and selecting on the non-indexed table to get a tuning recommendation.
 There are scripts in this folder to overwrite the ones from the github repo, these will run if correctly spaced apart for 15 minutes and will gradually increase the load on the database adding more and more rows.

 ## 03_14 - SQLVM IaaS Agent